The Chinese Radical: 垂

 shuì

-Left: eye 目, right: suspend/drop/drip 垂 (A vehicle 車 with a loose tire that almost drops off.)
+Left: eye 目, right: suspend/drop/drip 垂 (A vehicle 車 with two further wheels, of which one is loose and almost drops off.)

 My eyes are almost dropping off, I am sleepy.